 - After that time, remove the lid and bake for another 25 minuties.

-- Your bread is done when the internal temp. reaches 205 degrees.
+- Your bread is done when the internal temp. reaches 205-215 degrees Fahrenheit.
+210 is the sweet spot.

 - Wait about 1 hour before cutting into the bread.
 It is still baking during this time and if cut too soon, it could lead to a gummy texture.